quicwg/load-balancers/draft-duke-quic-load-balancers.md

 each server, and SHOULD have enough entropy so that there are many codepoints for each server.

-The load balancer MUST NOT select a routing mask that with more than 126 routing bits set to 1, which allows at least 2 bits for config rotation (see
+The load balancer MUST NOT select a routing mask with more than 142 routing bits set to 1, which allows at least 2 bits for config rotation (see
 {{config-rotation}}) and 16 for server purposes in a maximum-length connection ID.